Aventyret/solarplexus/docs/index.md

 We think the Block editor (a.k.a Gutenberg) is a great idea while not yet a great implementation.
 Building Wordpress websites in an agency environment since 2003, we – a group of developers – were missing a (for us) central piece of the puzzle: blocks displaying content from other parts of the same website.

-Solarplexus is our solution to the problem.
+Solarplexus is **our solution to the problem**.
 With the Solarplexus plugin a developer can create a custom set of blocks through writing just a few lines of code.

 [Download it](https://github.com/Aventyret/solarplexus/releases) today, checkout our [getting started guide](/guide/).
 Try it out and [join us on Github](https://github.com/Aventyret/solarplexus) developing it further!